 Not only do Italala’s baristas craft cappuccinos and flat whites, but they also prepare filtered coffee using modern pour over methods.
 Extraction tools include Aeropress, V60 and Chemex as well as the locally invented BRO (see above).

 Specialty coffee haters will find plenty to whet their whistles at Italala Caffè.
 Options include lavender lattes, dirty matchas, milkshakes and coffee cocktails.
-If it’s the end of the day, you may want to join them by ordering an Italian spritz or negroni.
+If it’s the end of the day, you may want to order an aperol spritz or negroni instead.

 Italala Caffè is located at Vokiečių g.
 1, Vilnius 01130, Lithuania.